 How the FLSA and Florida Law Protect Pay You’re Owed

 When it comes to exemptions and overtime, the state of Florida has embraced FLSA laws without alteration.
 Claims for unpaid overtime wages must generally be made within two years of the violation.
 Where the employer has acted “willfully” to deny due wages, Florida’s statute of limitations extends to three years.

 Florida provides a state-specific statute regarding salespeople hired as independent contractors.
 In this case, the terms of payment for commissions should be put in writing, and the contractor should receive a copy of this contract.

-If you are an inside sales representative who may have been denied a proper wage, please contact Feldman Williams today.
+If you are an inside sales representative who may have been denied a proper wage, please contact Feldman Legal Group today.